 Due to a lack of school prevention programs that address the language and culture of Hispanic students, the purpose of this study is to address this gap by providing empirical evidence for a school safety prevention program that will increase the knowledge base of safety concepts for an at-risk, culturally diverse Hispanic population.
 This will be done by describing the development, implementation, and evaluation of the bilingual, bicultural McKay School Prevention Program (MSSP) from various stakeholders' perspectives including students, parents, and educators.

 Muslim Voices in School.
 Sensoy, Ozlem , Stonebanks, Christopher Darius (ed.)
 232 page s .
 2009.
 English This resource may be free from your local library or purchased from the publisher.

 This book is a collection of readable, multi-faceted accounts of living Islam in relation to mainstream schooling in the West.
-The first two chapters are available as free downloads.

 Peer Victimization and Depressive Symptoms in Mexican American Middle School Students: Including Acculturation as a Variable of Interest.
 Bauman, Sheri , Summers, Jessica 515-535 page s .
 2009.
 English This resource may be free from your local library or purchased from the publisher.